 - Stay Safer at 6 Feet: Maintain a physical distance of 6 feet or more.
-Gatherings, picnics and beach parties are not allowed.
-Visitors are being asked to leave if there are too many people at the beach or on trails to allow for the required physical distance.
+Gatherings, picnics and parties are not allowed.
+Visitors will be asked to leave if there are too many people at the park to allow for the required physical distance.

 - Stay Clean: Be prepared.
-Bring soap/sanitizer and pack out all trash.
+Bring soap/sanitizer.

 Mandalay State Beach is an undeveloped park featuring sandy beach, coastal dunes and wetland environments.
 The park provides public access to the beach and preserves sensitive coastal dune habitat.
 Seasonal closures are in place March through September to protect Western Snowy Plover nesting areas on the beach.
 This park offers no facilities.
 Dogs are not allowed on the beach.